Abdessamad7687/Electronic-Billing/README.md

 </p>

 <p>
-Copyright (c) 2012-2022 Scott Chacon and others
+Copyright (c) 2022-2023 Ahmali Abdessamad

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the